Prag8855/aab/content/guides/german-health-insurance.md

 ### Cost of private health insurance

 Your employer pays half of your health insurance.
-If you are self-employed, you pay the full price yourself.[^18]
+If you are self-employed, you pay the full price yourself.[^18] You pay for health insurance by [direct debit authorisation](/glossary/SEPA-Lastschriftmandat) every month.[^8]

 The cost depends on 4 things: